firubi/dotfiles/README.md

 This is not needed when using KDE as it is its own option in the setting, but it doesn't carry over to bspwm.
 To disable, first find the device ID, `sudo zypper in xinput` and then run xinput.
 For the Logitech Superlight you only need to look at "Logitech USB Receiver".
 Then type `xinput set-prop "deviceid" "libinput Accel Profile Enabled" 0 1 0`.
 Confirm with `xinput list-props "deviceid"`.
 In /usr/share/X11/xorg.conf.d/40-libinput.conf, add the line `Option "AccelProfile" "flat"` in the section with the identifier `Identifier "libinput pointer catchall"`.
 (Essentially the same as Section 1 in https://wiki.archlinux.org/title/Mouse_acceleration).
 You might as well install a mouse configuration app as well, the easiest to use is solaar `sudo zypper in solaar`.

 ##### Rofi and power menu #####
 Install all the themes from this https://github.com/adi1090x/rofi.
 Import the color themes black.rasi and the type-1 launcher.sh and the type-1 powermenu.sh (gives black and red colors).
-For lockscreen to work, it requires i3-lock (which I won't bother compiling)
+For lockscreen to work, it requires i3-lock (which I won't bother compiling).

 ### Setting up Hyprland ###
 Firstly, I'd recommend tabooing sway in YaST (as they are recommended packages).
 Then install packages: `sudo zypper in --no-recommends hyprland waybar swww swaync hyprshot wofi`.